-Forty (40) Norwegian graduate students will spend the Summer in San Francisco, and we are looking for excellent Bay Area startups where they can be interns and work on interesting projects.
+Thirtyfive Norwegian graduate students will spend the 2019 Summer in San Francisco, and we are looking for excellent Bay Area startups where they can be interns and work on interesting projects.
 Norwegian youth are very independent and their English skills are excellent.
 Most are also seasoned travelers.

 The students attend classes at U.C.
 Berkeley in addition to working as interns in Bay Area startups.
 The overall objective is to give the students a taste of entrepreneurship, to help them better understand local business culture, and to stimulate ideas that can be of value to them in the future.
 And of course to inspire them to be entrepreneurs and start their own business.

 The program is part of the students' education and they receive credits equal to one semester from the University of Oslo upon completion.
-The course consists of three parts: the first part takes place in Norway in January.
-Next they complete the 10 week Summer course at U.C.
-Berkeley while getting their startup experience through internships in the Bay Area.
+The course consists of three parts: the first part takes place in Norway in the Spring.
+Next they complete a 10 week Summer course at UC Berkeley while getting their startup experience through internships in the Bay Area.
 The third part consists of reflection sessions throughout the Summer as well as a final reflection report related to the learning outcome of their internships and networking.

 The Norwegian School of Entrepreneurship aka Gründerskolen, started in 1999 when 6 IT-students from the University of Oslo participated in the program's pilot in San Francisco.
 Since then the program has grown rapidly and is averaging 150 students annually at several destinations.
 Destinations in 2018 are San Francisco, Houston, Boston, and Toronto.
 The alumni network has more than 1500 alumni, by far the biggest network of its kind in Norway.

 In 2007 Gründerskolen received first prize for "Best quality in higher education" by the Norwegian Ministry of Education and Research, and in 2006 the program received a prize for the "Best learning environment" at the University of Oslo.